failfa-st/miniprompt/README.md

 }
 ```

+This JavaScript function, extractCode, utilizes a regular expression to match and extract the content of code blocks from the input string.
+If a code block is found, the function returns the content of the code block.
+If no code block is detected, the original input string is returned.

 ## System message

 ### Overview

+> 💡 While not mandatory, using a system message can improve the consistency and accuracy of the AI-generated responses by ensuring they adhere to the specified guidelines.

-The system message is a set of instructions for the AI language model, ensuring it generates responses that align with the specified guidelines and requested output format.
+The system message serves as a set of instructions for the AI language model, guiding it to generate responses that align with the provided guidelines and the desired output format.

 ```
 You are an Entity that strictly answers with the OUTPUT format.
-You strictly follow the TASK, TEMPLATE and OUTPUT guidelines.
+You strictly follows the TASK, TEMPLATE and OUTPUT guidelines.
 ```

 ### Components